jkraenzle/riverbed_portal_utilities/README.md

 Currently, a set of utilities for Portal backup and restore.
 There are two ways to execute the utilities, either by running individual actions, or performing a complete backup/restore cycle.

+The requirements.txt includes the additional dependent Python libraries required to run the scripts.

 <b>Backup/Restore Cycle</b>

 > python portal_utilities.py --backuprestorefromconfig backuprestore.yaml